Awmusic12635/ISTE-438-Project1/readme.md

 git clone https://github.com/Awmusic12635/GeoChap.git
 ```

 From there you need to take the .env.example file and rename it to .env .
-Fill in the 3 fields with the database host, db name and collection name.
+Fill in the 3 fields with the database host, db name and collection name.(some recommendations are included)

 The project also requires node.js in order to run, please make sure that is installed.